 - ½ teaspoon vitamin E oil (optional but helps the deodorant stay fresh for longer)

-- clean deodorant containers (like these, or you can reuse an old one)
+- clean deodorant containers (or you can reuse an old one)

 Natural Deodorant Recipe Instructions